MediaComem/comem-archidep/subjects/unix-admin/README.md

 * `751` is equivalent to `rwxr-x--x`.
 * `640` is equivalent to `rw-r-----`.

-#### Using octal modes
+#### Using octal mode

-The octal syntax does not allow you to make a granular change to a specific permissions (e.g. `u+x`).
+The octal syntax does not allow you to make a granular change to a specific permission (e.g. `u+x`).
 However, it does allow you to easily change an entire file's permissions in one command.

 For example, the following command sets permissions `rwxr-xr-x` to `script.sh`: